dillonforrest/startup/_posts/2015-04-24-im-quitting-my-full-time-startup-efforts.md

 That statement was a reality slap.
 My current journey has been more a market validation journey than a company building journey.
 Is indefinite market validation my dream?
 No.

 As I learned more and more, I realized I'm underprepared to start a B2B company.
 I've made <a href="http://www.dillonforrest.com/startup/my-9-biggest-mistakes-thus-far/" target="_blank">plenty of mistakes</a> so far and would love to do things differently.
-Maybe I should actually do things differently, take a step back, and prepare another approach.
+Maybe I should actually take a step back and prepare another approach.

 # My decision

 So in sum, I learned that my uphill battle is worse than previously calculated.
 My miscalculation was such a blunder that I very well could have burned the rest of my runway not accomplishing anything meaningful.

 I am deciding to no longer go full-time with my startup attempt.
-You're always an underdog when you're working on a startup attempt, but I went from feeling like an underdog to feeling like I just can't win as I am right now.
+You're always an underdog when you're trying to start up, but I went from feeling like an underdog with some chance to win to feeling like I have no chance to win at all anymore.

 My problem is that I have too many weaknesses inhibiting me from being a successful B2B entrepreneur.
 Living on a runway before validating a niche is a weakness.
 Having no domain expertise is a weakness.
 My decision is to postpone my full-time startup effort and address my weaknesses first.